Jinn (TV series)

-Jinn is a Jordanian Arabic-language supernatural drama streaming television series, created and executive produced by Mir-Jean Bou Chaaya, Elan Dassani and Rajeev Dassani alongside Christian Bou Chaaya and Lucien Bou Chaaya.
+Jinn is a Jordanian Arabic-language supernatural drama television series, created and executive produced by Mir-Jean Bou Chaaya, Elan Dassani and Rajeev Dassani alongside Christian Bou Chaaya and Lucien Bou Chaaya.
 The series premiered on Netflix on June 13, 2019.
 The series stars Salma Malhas, Hamzeh Okab, Sultan Alkhail, Aysha Shahaltough, Zaid Zoubi, Yasser Al Hadi, Mohammad Nizar, Mohammad Hindieh and Karam Tabbaa.

 Premise

 Jinn follows the story of a group of teenagers, who study in a private school in Amman.
 They go on a field trip to Petra, which is known as home to ancient demons and strange phenomena.
 The group's lives are disrupted when a spiritual figure appears, accidentally summoned by Mira.
 They must try and stop Jinn from destroying the world.